-Dr. Cara Manning is an Assistant Professor at the University of Connecticut Department of Marine Sciences (beginning in January 2022).
+Dr. Cara Manning is an Assistant Professor at the University of Connecticut Department of Marine Sciences.
 She obtained her PhD in Chemical Oceanography from the Woods Hole Oceanographic Institution/Massachusetts Institute of Technology Joint Program in Oceanography.
 At WHOI, she developed a new mobile method of measuring noble gases in seawater and quantified biological productivity in coastal waters using oxygen/argon and triple oxygen isotope measurements.

 Following her PhD, she was an NSERC Postdoctoral Research and Teaching Fellow at the University of British Columbia Department of Earth, Ocean and Atmospheric Sciences where she conducted research the biogeochemistry of methane and nitrous oxide in the Canadian Arctic and groundwater geochemistry in British Columbia.
 She worked as an Earth Observation Scientist for Plymouth Marine Laboratory using bio-optical data from biogeochemical Argo floats to quantify the biological carbon pump before starting her position at UConn.

 We are actively recruiting graduate and undergraduate students to join the group.
-Please check out our graduate student recruitment ad for fall 2022 (the application deadline is January 10, 2022).
+Please check out our graduate student recruitment ad for fall 2023.

 Postdoctoral researchers who plan to apply for external fellowships are also encouraged to contact Dr. Manning to discuss potential projects.